What is the purpose of the letter of support?

 - Think about what field of research or discipline you are really interested in and do some background research about this area, including reading some of the relevant literature or articles in that area.

 - Visit the School and Institute research pages and search for researchers in your area of interest.

 - Keyword search the Staff Profiles Directory to find potential supervisors, based on their area of expertise.

-- Prepare an email to introduce yourself, your qualifications, your previous experience and your area of research interest.
+- Prepare an email to introduce yourself, your degrees, your previous experience and your area of research interest.
 You should not ask for a letter of support in your first communication with the potential supervisor, wait until you have had a discussion about potential projects.

 - When you have found a supervisor that is interested in your ideas, has a project they would like to work with you on and is interested in becoming your supervisor, send them the template with a request to provide you with a letter of support.